 - Things to do in Copenhagen

-- My top tips for seeing the city in just three days
+- My top tips for exploring Copenhagen in just three days

-- How to see the city on a budget
+- How to see Copenhagen on a budget

 After checking in, we realised we were starving.
-We headed into the city centre and explored some of the restaurants before deciding where to eat.
+Copenhagen is absolutely freezing in December, especially because it’s a humid cold (thanks to having water on all three sides!)
+We had to wrap up warm, because -3 degrees in Copenhagen felt a lot colder than -10 in Oslo!
+We then headed into the city centre and explored some of the restaurants before deciding where to eat.
 Food there is expensive (London prices, I’d say), but at least it’s good.
-We ate at Grillen Burgerbar and it was amazing!
+We ate at Grillen Burgerbar and my beef burger was amazing!

 Is there a better way to start a Sunday morning than at a bakery?
 I think not.
 I highly recommend exploring the bakeries in Copenhagen – they’re quaint and make for a delicious (and fairly cheap) breakfast.
 We walked to Meyers Bageri in Jægersborggade, a small (and I mean small), but delicious, bakery.
 They sold everything from freshly baked organic bread to cinnamon rolls, pastries and a few other delicious smelling items I couldn’t quite recognise.

 We then headed into the city to catch a free 3-hour walking tour.
 Even if you only make it to Copenhagen for a day, I’d recommend doing this – it’s one of my favourite things to do in the city, and it’s completely free!
+Copenhagen’s December weather made standing outside for three hours pretty brutal, but it was definitely worth it.
 It’s a really great way to explore the city on a budget, and learn more about its history.
 Tour guides, typically, are some of the best people to go too for recommendations on things to do and where to go.